-The bark of the pond pine forms rough plates, similar to the pitch pine, but the pond pine retains it brownish red color.
-The cones are rounded ovals, and when they open they retain a squat, round shape.
-The needles are a medium to dark green, very long and lush, with tapering ends making them almost soft to the touch.
-The sprouts, seedlings and seeds of the pond pine are known to be food for various wildlife including deer, rodents and birds, and the trees also provide habitat for a number of diverse wildlife species.
-The only real commercial use of pond pine is as a pulp wood.
-Like other pines, pond pine has also historically been used to make turpentine.
-It as also commonly used prior to the twentieth century for various healing purposes, including respiratory ailments, and was even used to make a treatment for tuberculosis.
+The bark of the pond pine forms rough plates that are a brownish-red color.
+The tree's cones are rounded ovals, and the needles a long and lush dark green that are almost soft to the touch.
+The sprouts, seedlings, and seeds of the pond pine are known to be food for various wildlife including deer, rodents, and birds, and the trees also provide habitat for a number of diverse wildlife species.

 |Botanical Name||Pinus serotina|

-Pond pines like sites with poor drainage, and in forests this means undrained peaty soil that holds moisture.
-Evergreen shrub bogs that do not drain well are also called "pocosins" and are also likely locations where one finds pond pines, which led to "Pocosin pine" becoming one of the folk names of the pond pine.
+Pond pine trees like sites with poor drainage, and in forests this means undrained peaty soil that holds moisture.
+Evergreen shrub bogs that do not drain well are also called "pocosins" and are also likely locations where one finds pond pines, which led to "pocosin pine" becoming one of the folk names of the pond pine.
 Additionally, the tree will do best in a soil mixture that is slightly acidic.
 These damp, boggy conditions can be tough to replicate on a traditional suburban property, so keep that in mind when deciding whether or not to host this tree in your yard.

 Because they tend to grow as overstory trees near damp areas such as bogs and swamps, pond pines do best with a fair amount of sun.
-In some situations, oaks and maples may tend to grow up around and dominate them in some forests, but if partial shade is maintained they should survive just fine.
-However, pond pine trees are generally considered shade intolerant however and will not flourish in shady conditions.
+In some situations, oaks and maples may tend to grow up around and dominate them in some forests, but as long as partial shade is maintained they should survive just fine.
+However, pond pine trees are generally considered shade-intolerant and will not flourish in true shady conditions.

-Pond pines thrive in wet spots and poorly drained locations.
-Given changing weather patterns due to global warming, it's possible that pond pines will now be able to grow in different locations, such as further west, in spots previously considered too dry for them.
+Pond pines trees thrive in wet spots and poorly-drained locations.
+Given changing weather patterns due to climate change, it's possible that pond pines will now be able to grow in different locations, such as further west or in spots previously considered too dry for them.
 They're also tolerant of the occasional flood, making them a good option for coastal locations prone to strong tropical rains or hurricane-like conditions.
 If caring for a pond pine tree in a more traditional suburban landscape, make sure to water it frequently, soaking the soil well each time and never allowing it to dry out.

 Temperature and Humidity

-Pond pine may be propagated in containers or as a bareroot planting.
-It requires cold stratification, ideally at least thirty days at temperatures between 33°F and 41°F. Germination will usually occur in about three weeks.
+Pond pine trees may be propagated in containers or as a bare-root planting.
+Doing so requires cold stratification, ideally at least 30 days at temperatures between 33 degrees Fahrenheit and 41 degrees Fahrenheit.
+Germination will usually occur in about three weeks.
 Plant your tree outdoors in early fall or spring—though it can be replanted any time of year that the ground is workable, it will establish best if added to the landscape while there are mild temperatures (around 50 degrees Fahrenheit).